micropython-hola-mundo

 time.sleep(1) # Wait for 1 second

-• The Pin class is essential for interacting with the GPIO pins in MicroPython.
-It allows us to configure the pins as inputs or outputs, and to read or write values to them.
+• The Pin class is fundamental for interacting with GPIO pins in MicroPython.
+It allows configuring pins as inputs or outputs, and reading or writing values to them.
 In our case, we configure the pin as an output to control the LED.

-• The time.sleep function introduces a delay in the execution of the program.
-In our example, we use a delay of 1 second so that the LED remains on or off for that time before changing state.
+• The time.sleep function introduces a delay in the program’s execution.
+In our example, we use a 1-second delay so the LED stays on or off for that time before changing state.

-We will explore each part in depth in the upcoming tutorials.
+We will see each part in depth in the upcoming tutorials.
 Don’t worry, for now this is just a “hello world”.

-To run the code, just hit the Play button in the IDE.
-You should see the LED turning on and off every second.
+To execute the code, simply press the Play button in the IDE.
+You should see the LED turn on and off every second.

 What’s happening under the hood?
 When we run the program,